Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “What?
 I am talking to him.”

-Ella looked round “Duncan!”
+Ella looked around.
+“Duncan!”

 He jumped and then spun to look at her.
-They chorused “I thought you said your session was next week!”
+They chorused, “I thought you said your session was next week!”

 “Humans.”